-- 1. Ensure that all children (3-5 years) living in Sindh have access to quality early childhood education through the following actions; - a.
-Establish a manual and automated methodology for the registration of all children residing in Sindh to be recorded in a central database.
-Records will be maintained by the Education and Literacy Department, Government of Sindh.
-The data will be utilized as a base reference to identify projected requirements for the future establishment of early childhood services - b.
-Encourage and involve inter-ministerial and stakeholder collaboration to provide early childhood education for children - c.
-Identify, establish and deploy support mechanisms for 'Day Care" services either homebased or institution specific ,that must maintain safety and quality ECE standards - 2.
-Developing and introducing legislative regulations and guidelines, based on minimum standards to support the effective delivery of early childhood education through the following actions are; - a.
+- 1. Ensure that all children living in Sindh from 3-5 years have access to quality early childhood education through the following actions; - a.
+Establishment of data base through the IT as well as manual to register all children residing in Sindh and record shall be maintained by the Government of Sindh; Education and Literacy Department.
+The data base shall assist to provide data for projecting requirements for the future establishment of early childhood services - b.
+Promotion of inter-ministerial and agency as well as all other related stakeholders collaboration to provide early childhood education for children - c.
+Identification of the incident of home based "Child Minding" services and the establishment of registration and support mechanism for child minders in order to ensure safe and quality early childhood education - 2.
+Developing and introducing legislative regulations and guidelines, based on minimum standards to support the effective delivery of early childhood education through the specific actions to be undertaken are; - a.
 Adaptation of regulations and standards of early childhood education with establishment of mandatory registration and licensing - b.
-Establishment standards of qualifications and in-service training for all providers of early childhood education to meet necessary regulatory requirements and standards of delivery of early childhood education - 3.
-Providing training and certification at various levels at recognized institutions for all provinces of early childhood services;
+Establishment of in-service and qualification training standards for of all providers of early childhood education to meet the requirements of the regulations and standards in the delivery of early childhood education - 3.
+Providing training and certification at various levels at recognized institutions for all provinces of early childhood services

-The specific actions to encourage professional development of ECE Teachers/Caregivers will establish clear guidelines and requirements for entry of persons into this sector.
-It will also stipulate the requirement for leadership role at management level of early childhood education schools as well as provide guidance as to the profile of suitable persons working with children.
+The specific actions to encourage the professional development of ECE Teachers/Caregivers will establish the clear guidelines and requirements for entry of persons into this sector.
+It will also stipulate the requirement for leadership level at management level of early childhood education schools as well as provide guidance as to the profile of suitable persons working with children.
 In this context the following actions to be undertaken;

 - a.
 Drafting a minimum entry level document for ECE Teachers/Caregivers who wish to enter early childhood education sector - b.
-Drafting of document on criteria and qualification level for managers/leaders/supervisors etc. of ECE Schools - c.
-Creating links with different training programs in early childhood education programs - d.
-Creation of a register of institutions in Sindh offering programs of study in early childhood education which meets requirements of designed needs - e.
-Setting of a time frame for all early childhood ECE Teachers to receive training and to obtain minimum qualification
+Drafting of document on criteria and qualification level for managers/leaders/supervisors etc of the ECE Schools - c.
+Creating links with different training programs in the early childhood education programs

-4. Developing a provincial age-appropriate curriculum which supports the holistic development of the child, in this regards; Curriculum 2007 and curriculums of different institutions may be referred with strong emphasis on methodologies which foster an integrated, interactive and explorative learning process.
+- d.
+Creation of a register of institutions in the Sindh offering programs of study in early childhood education which meets the requirements of designed needs - e.
+Setting of a time frame for all early childhood ECE Teachers to receive training and to obtain minimum qualification - 4.
+Developing a common age-appropriate curriculum which supports the holistic development of the child, in this regards; Curriculum 2007 and curriculums of different institutions may be referred with strong emphasis on methodologies which foster an integrated, interactive and explorative learning process.